Insights, expertise, lived experience

 We back lived experience with ethically grounded evidence — shaping work that’s informed, equitable, and realistic.

-Co-Design & Implementation
+Co-Design & implementation

-We design solutions with — not for — neurodivergent people, embedding sustainability and lived experience into every step.
+We design solutions with, not for, neurodivergent people, embedding sustainability and lived experience into every step.

-Policy & Practice Change
+Policy & practice change

 We support governing bodies and organisations to rethink systems from the inside out — driving genuine, systemic change.